Silicon Beach Bomo Orientation Guide | Introduction To The Bay Area Conurbation | Return to Home Page

 There are some cycle lanes, including

-the Boscombe pedestrian precinct.
+and up into the Boscombe pedestrian precinct.

 The Central Gardens are a key N-S access route with walking and cycling routes.